Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Houston Stats and Trends

+- Thus far this season Houston has two wins against the spread.

-- Houston's games this year have hit the over on two of four set point totals (50%).
+- Houston's games this year have gone over the total in two out of four opportunities (50%).

 - Houston is 2-0 against the spread and 2-0 overall in games when it puts up more than 30.5 points.